 Think you need fancy expensive tools to cook a great dinner?
 Nope!
 Here are 17 essential kitchen tools that won’t break your budget!

 It’s no secret that I love to cook.
-I think the reason that some people shy away from it is that they don’t have the proper tools which makes the job hard and the outcome uncertain.
+I think the reason that some people shy away from it is that they don’t have the proper tools which make the job hard and the outcome uncertain.

 But let’s say that you decide to give it a go.
 If you watch cooking shows or hit up a kitchen supply store, it’s likely that you’ll be presented with a plethora of great gadgets for every purpose under the sun.
 They’re all sleek, clever and cute items that insist you NEED them in your kitchen.

-Anybody want to shell out $20 (each) for a butter warming knife, cheese gun or garlic roaster? $30 for a breakfast sandwich maker?
+Does anybody want to shell out $20 (each) for a butter warming knife, cheese gun or garlic roaster? $30 for a breakfast sandwich maker?
 How about $15 for some finger tongs so you don’t have to actually touch the food you’re eating?
 (No, I’m not kidding.
 I even posted some of the crazier ones I came across!)

 Take Time To Appreciate The Little Things

 These are the true unsung heroes of the kitchen!
 Every single one is under $30 (most are under $15) and they make everything run more smoothly.